MagnSell/Aquarium_Arduino/README.md

 # Aquarium_Arduino
 Aquarium Arduino is a repository for storing the arduino code for the digital twin.
+The code to run on the Arduino is the aquarium_measurements_node sketch.

-# Packages to install for Arduino all_sensors
+# Packages to install for Arduino aquarium_measurement_nodes.ino
 ### Temperature
 - DallasTemperature by Miles Burton
 - OneWire by Paul Stoffregen